 At Sage Oak, our commitment to data-informed practices drives our focus on tangible academic achievements and readiness.
-Currently, 51% of our high school students have completed A-G requirements.
+Currently, 69% of our high school students have completed A-G requirements.
 With that and only a small number of students completing CTE pathways, our strategies include enhancing college and career readiness support through high school counselors and the development of additional CTE pathways.
 Sage Oak also specifically tailors its educational approach to support socio-economically disadvantaged students, English learners, foster youth, and students with disabilities.
 For our socio-economically disadvantaged students and students with disabilities, CAASPP scores and iReady growth show a need for improvement.
-In addition, since 50% of students with disabilities are 2 or more grade levels below in iReady Math, and only 40% of English learners progressed in proficiency as measured by ELPAC with a 18% reclassification rate, dropping from our baseline percentage, our efforts are geared towards ensuring all students reach their fullest potential.
+In addition, since 51% of students with disabilities are 2 or more grade levels below in iReady Math, our efforts are geared towards ensuring all students reach their fullest potential.
 With the further development of our AVID program and increasing participation in synchronous instruction, professional development opportunities, and a specific focus on supporting our LTELS and students qualifying for intervention, we aim to lift these scores.

 By embedding education within immersive, innovative, and integrated programs and utilizing Learning Recovery Emergency Block Grant (LREBG) funds with increased staffing, this goal directly supports all students, enhancing their academic proficiency, critical thinking, college and career readiness, and leadership skills.
 This inclusive strategy demonstrates Sage Oak's commitment to equitable, high-quality educational opportunities, ensuring all students have the resources and support needed to succeed.